 1950's Graphic Studies from a Gujarati Designer

 I was visiting my family in Anand, Gujarat (India) in 2018 and got to meet our neighbor, Bharatbhai Patel, who is a painter and a professor of Arts at a local college.
 These graphic design studies are from his archives and he was eager to give us a tour of his studio and allowed us to document them.
 No one knows who U.M.
 Patel, the student who made these drawings and there is nothing on the internet that I could find.
-That makes it even more interesting - how many unknown artists, and their uncountable works have been lost in the ether of time, never to be seen by another human, ever?
+That makes it even more interesting - how many unknown artists and their uncountable works have been lost in the ether of time, never to be seen by another human, ever?

 The following qualities are particularly striking:

-- 1950's in a small town of Anand, Gujarat was extremely impoverished, under developed and had no real connection to the western world - and the concept of professional Graphics Design was unheard of.
+- 1950's in the small town of Anand, Gujarat was extremely impoverished, under developed and had no real connection to the western world - and the concept of professional Graphics Design was unheard of.

 - U.M.
 Patel studied at the RTCEA college in Nairobi, Kenya based on the college stamp on the papers.
-That means, Mr. Patel had most likely sailed across the Arabian Sea from Gujarat to obtain university education.
+That means, Mr. Patel had most likely sailed across the Arabian Sea from Gujarat to obtain a university education.

 - Watercolor quality and lightfastness is exceptional and the archival process used to preserve these works is impressive.

 - The versatility of his works - graphic design, industrial design, architectural plans, color theory, artistic motifs, perspective studies, etc.